hellbox/srob-migration/content/reviews/it-should-exist-but-it-doesnt.md

-name = "It should exist, but it doesn't" title = "It should exist, but it doesn't" dek = "A minicomic packed with recipes by Seattle-area cartoonists proves that a comics cookbook is the best idea for a book that hasn't been published yet." type = "Review"facebookauto = "Comics are perfect for recipes.
+name = "It should exist, but it doesn't" title = "It should exist, but it doesn't" dek = "A minicomic packed with recipes by Seattle-area cartoonists proves that a comics cookbook is the best idea for a book that hasn't been published yet." type = "Review" facebookauto = "Comics are perfect for recipes.
 Why, then, doesn't a comics cookbook exist?" twitterauto = "Are you listening publishers?
 Here's the best idea for a book that doesn't exist yet." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/northwest-cartoonists-cookbook.md"]